Home About Us Blog Photos Meditation Landcare Links Contact

 About Gondwana

-Gondwana Sanctuary is a strong vibrant community with a well-defined vision of community and spiritual life.
-We have regular meditations, working bees, community meals, and other community events.
-The community, and most, though not all, of the people living here are inspired by Osho.
-If you are inspired by Eastern spiritual traditions, meditation, permaculture, Papaji, sustainable development, bush regeneration, Amma, 5 Rythms, NVC, Watsu, gardening, John de Ruiter, vipassana, contact dance, yoga, or just long walks on the beach then you are likely to find people here who share your enthusiasm.
+Gondwana Sanctuary holds regular community meals, working bees, meditations, landcare rehaibilitation projects, and other community events and projects.
+If you are inspired by eastern spiritual traditions, meditation, vipassana, yoga, advaita, sustainable development, permaculture, bush regeneration, 5 Rythms, NVC, Watsu, gardening, contact dance, yoga, or just long walks on the beach, then you are likely to find people here who share your enthusiasms.

-All the dwellings at Gondwana Sanctuary lie on a ridge on the Prestons Road side (eastern side) of the Gondwana property.
+All the dwellings at Gondwana Sanctuary lie on a ridge on the Prestons Road side (eastern side) of the Gondwana Sanctuary property.
 In the above satellite photograph, Prestons Lane is the road shown running vertically past the Gondwana Main House.
 Note that the road shown as Black Rock Road is now known as Grays Lane - this connects at its western end with the Pacific Highway.
-Grays Lane is subject to flooding, and on occasions Gondwana is cut off from the rest of the world for 3 or 4 days at a time.
+Grays Lane is subject to flooding, and on occasions Gondwana Sanctuary is cut off from the rest of the world for several days at a time.

-For an account of our early history, see the History of Gondwana webpage.
+For an account of our early history, see the History of Gondwana.

 Byron Bay